Last Updated: February 20, 2019

 Google’s Android operating system powers many popular cellphones including the popular Samsung Galaxy S9.
 Most Android Smartphone users as well as most of the pubic at large do not think very much about security.

-If your phone is not running the latest Android Monthly security patches, you are open to attack.
+If your phone is not running the latest Android Monthly security patches or is Android 6 or older, you are open to attack.
 A recent Wall Street Journal article showed that only 2.8% of Android devices have the latest security patches.
 Compare that to 79% of iPhones, due to Apple’s more uniform eco-system.

 Most Up to Date Android Smartphones